naueramant/Audiblex/README.md

 ![Terminal preview](preview.png)

-Audible aax audio book to M4A, M4B and MP3 converter.
+Audible aax audio book to M4A, M4B and MP3 converter which actually works.

 It works by extracting the audio book checksum, looking up it's activation bits in a rainbow table and converting the to the specified format.